nikkopg/ITB-building-classification/README.md

 * Model is trained using train.ipynb, using local datasets.

 # Train
-Model is trained using train.ipynb, using local datasets.
+Model is trained using *train.ipynb*, including performance report and evaluation.
 The model is then saved as *itbbuildingclassification.h5*

 # Test model